Keeping you and your status page subscribers safe.

 We fully comply with GDPR, and also provide some features to help you stay compliant yourself when collecting subscriber information.

-We’re regularly tested by Detectify to ensure we remain OWASP compliant, protecting against the most common vulnerabilities such as Injection, Broken Authentication and Cross-Site Scripting.
+We’re regularly tested by Intruder to ensure we remain OWASP compliant, protecting against the most common vulnerabilities such as Injection, Broken Authentication and Cross-Site Scripting.